 With sound and mantra and the offering words we purify our speech.

 With visualization — transforming our “mandala set” into an entire Pureland universe as an offering — we purify our mind.

 With the complete activity, we offer our transformed body, speech and mind to our Gurus and the Buddhas and Bodhisattvas.

-Modern life affords us so little time to practice accumulating of merit and purification—and so many excuses to postpone for today.
+Modern life affords us so little time to practice accumulating merit and purification — and so many opportunities to generate negative karma.
+Modern life also tends to create many excuses to postpone — just for today.
 Who has time for daily offerings?
 It’s all most of us can do to fit in ten minutes of meditation.
 Isn’t it better to attend the next Vajrasattva Retreat or Empowerment than to take ten minutes a day for offerings?